When most people hear that my husband and I have started eating a keto diet, we get one of two reactions:

-Depending on the breakfast I had, or what is on the menu for dinner, I can easily adjust this to contain more healthy fats by adding a tablespoon of full fat sour cream, full fat cream cheese, or more coconut oil, but I eat 4 smaller meals, since that’s easier on my gut since I don’t have a gallbladder, 400 calories is about perfect for me.
+Depending on the breakfast I had, or what is on the menu for dinner, I can easily adjust this to contain more healthy fats.
+By adding a tablespoon of full fat sour cream, full fat cream cheese, or more coconut oil.
+But since I eat 4 smaller meals, this is easier on my gallbladder free gut, 400 calories is about perfect for me.

 Overall, my husband and I have both been happy, more energetic, and just generally feeling great!
 Let me also say that when my husband started eating this way, I never thought in a million years that I would be able to.
-I didn’t think I was strong enough to resist carbs; I love potatoes and cake and cookies, and cereal and sugar in my coffee, and well, I loved carbs and ate them all day long.
+I didn’t think I was strong enough to resist carbs; My love for potatoes and cake and cookies, and cereal and sugar in my coffee was strong!
+Carbs were my main food group and ate them all day long.
 But I did it!
 It’s pretty amazing how your body adapts and you no longer crave carbs once you kick them.
 It’s also amazing how much your taste buds adapt and find things like 80% dark chocolate sweet, when you previously would only ever eat the extra creamy milk chocolates!